- Our Work

 - Free Quote

 Google practices automated programs called spiders or crawlers, just like other search engines.
-Also, like another search engines, Google has a huge index of keywords and where those words can be detected.
+Also, like other search engines, Google has a huge index of keywords and where those words can be detected.
 What sets Google special is how it places search results, which in turn defines the order of the results on its search engine results page (SERP).
-Search engines might have an algorithm social signals, user-interaction, trust, and many others we don’t know.
+Search engines might have an algorithm for social signals, user-interaction, trust, and many others we don’t know.

 How did Crawlings or Spiders work?

 A search engine spider does the search engine’s work.
 It scans Web pages and generates indexes of keywords.
-Once a spider has hit, scanned and classified a page, it follows links from that page to other sites.
+Once a spider has hit, scanned, and classified a page, it follows links from that page to other sites.
 The spider will proceed to crawl from one site to the next, which indicates the search engine’s index becomes more comprehensive and robust.
 The future search engines include machine learning systems to help sort its results.
-One of the best example for this “RankBrain.”
+One of the best examples for this “RankBrain.”